 - bear (v.)

 - Old English beran "to bear, bring; bring forth, produce; to endure, sustain; to wear" (class IV strong verb; past tense bær, past participle boren), from Proto-Germanic *beran (source also of Old Saxon beran, Old Frisian bera, Old High German beran, German gebären, Old Norse bera, Gothic bairan "to carry, bear, give birth to"), from PIE root *bher- (1) meaning both "give birth" (though only English and German strongly retain this sense, and Russian has beremennaya "pregnant") and "carry a burden, bring" (see infer).

 Ball bearings "bear" the friction.
 Many senses are from notion of "move onward by pressure."
 Old English past tense bær became Middle English bare; alternative bore began to appear c.
 1400, but bare remained the literary form till after 1600.
 Past participle distinction of borne for "carried" and born for "given birth" is from late 18c.
 To bear (something) in mind is from 1530s.

 - bear (n.)

-- Old English bera "bear," from Proto-Germanic *beron, literally "the brown (one)" (cognates: Old Norse björn, Middle Dutch bere, Dutch beer, Old High German bero, German Bär), a taboo replace,ent, usually said to be from PIE *bher- (3) "bright, brown" (see brown (adj.)).
+- Old English bera "bear," from Proto-Germanic *beron, literally "the brown (one)" (source also of Old Norse björn, Middle Dutch bere, Dutch beer, Old High German bero, German Bär), a taboo replace,ent, usually said to be from PIE *bher- (3) "bright, brown" (see brown (adj.)).

 Greek arktos and Latin ursus retain the PIE root word for "bear" (*rtko; see Arctic), but it is believed to have been ritually replaced in the northern branches because of hunters' taboo on names of wild animals (compare the Irish equivalent "the good calf," Welsh "honey-pig," Lithuanian "the licker," Russian medved "honey-eater").
 Others connect the Germanic word with Latin ferus "wild," as if it meant "the wild animal (par excellence) of the northern woods."